 There are several versions of the ESP-IDF framework and typically each version is compatible with a specific revision of the ESP32 toolchain.
 If you observe strange package-related errors while trying to build ESP-IDF projects, please follow the steps below to ensure your ESP-IDF checkout and the toolchain are compatible:

 - Delete all existing ESP32 toolchains via Tools->VisualGDB->Manage VisualGDB Packages:

-- Start the ESP-IDF project wizard and download a new toolchain using it (or get it manually from GNUToolchains).
+- Start the ESP-IDF project wizard and download a new toolchain using it (see this page for a full list of toolchains and compatible ESP-IDF versions).
 Make sure you use the ESP-IDF checkout shipped with the toolchain and DO NOT install one from Github or from elsewhere: